Hilerioluwa12/Printf/README.md

 	</ul>

 2. Compilation
-	<li>The code must be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic *.c</li>
+	- The code must be compiled this way: $ gcc -Wall -Werror -Wextra -pedantic *.c
-	<li>As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)</li>
+	- As a consequence, be careful not to push any c file containing a main function in the root directory of your project (you could have a test folder containing all your tests files including main functions)
-	<li>Our main files will include your main header file (holberton.h): #include holberton.h</li>
+	- Our main files will include your main header file (holberton.h): #include holberton.h
-	<li>You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.</li>
+	- You might want to look at the gcc flag -Wno-format when testing with your _printf and the standard printf.

 3. Overview:
 	This project consists of a custom made printf function for C language that allows different input arguments and options; its development was part of an intensive coding program in Holberton School Tunis.